4d/docs/website/translated_docs/es/Menus/properties.md

 ![](assets/en/Menus/iconMenu.png)

 To define the icon in the Menu editor, click on the "Item icon" area and select **Open** to open a picture from the disk.
 If you select a picture file that is not already stored in the project resources folder, it is automatically copied in that folder.
-Once set, the item icon appears in the preview area:
+Una vez definido, el icono del elemento aparece en el área de vista previa:

 ![](assets/en/Menus/iconpreview.png)